 “I had a blood test to find out my blood type and find out if my Iron levels were low.
 I was also tested for HIV, hepatitis B and syphilis.
 I also had a urine test to check levels of protein and find out if I am at risk for pre-eclampsia, which can be a dangerous condition.”

 “My doctor advised me that C-sections are major operative procedures and carry risks of anaesthesia.
 She said only if there are risks to me or my child because vaginal birth is too risky that it will be carried out as a safer option.
-I suggest you find out more about C-sections – why, how and when it is carried out.”
+I suggest you ask your doctor to find out more about C-sections – why, how and when it is carried out.”